Our Research | Māra Tautāne

 Research Brief

 The Māra Tautāne, the first to be established in the Ruātoki Valley for over 300 years, is a garden that represents the hapū connection to their ancestors, ancestral lands and practices as well as ngā atua Māori and star constellations.
-The project also elevates the importance of the role of wāhine in the preservation and maintenance of cultural practices associated with māra.
+The project also elevated the importance of the role of wāhine in the preservation and maintenance of cultural practices associated with māra (gardens).

 The Māra Tautāne, as a cultural practice is deeply connected to the ngahere.
 It acts as a symbol to remind people of the importance of the natural environment for the sustenance of all living things.

 The Māra Tautāne acts as a symbolic icon to enable a connection between the spiritual world and the physical world.
 It is a symbol of Māori connectedness and inseparability from the natural world.
-As Whaea Teina says “The Māra Tautāne is just one of many iconic symbols and rituals that permit our heart, our mind and our wairua to remember that.”
+As Whaea Teina said “The Māra Tautāne is just one of many iconic symbols and rituals that permit our heart, our mind and our wairua to remember that.”

-The project reveals how threats to the ngahere, such as impending biosecurity incursions like myrtle rust, that already exists in areas surrounding Te Urewera, would have devastating impacts on cultural and social practices that are connected to that ngahere.
+The project revealed how threats to the ngahere, such as impending biosecurity incursions like myrtle rust, that already exists in areas surrounding Te Urewera, would have devastating impacts on cultural and social practices that are connected to that ngahere.
 Such practices are central to whakapapa and the connection of tāngata Māori to the whenua.

 Research Outcomes